2,4,5-Trihydroxyamphetamine

-2,4,5-Trihydroxyamphetamine (THA) is a neurotoxin and a metabolite of MDMA.
-It comes from the ring-hydroxylation of 3,4-methylenedioxyamphetamine (MDA).

-In one paper, it was shown to reduce hippocampal tryptophan hydroxylase activity by 54% after short-term treatment.
+2,4,5-Trihydroxyamphetamine (THA or THA-2), also known as α-methyl-6-hydroxydopamine (α-Me-6-OHDA) or as 2,4,5-TDM-TMA-2, is a neurotoxin and a metabolite of MDMA related to 6-hydroxydopamine.
+It comes from the ring hydroxylation of 3,4-methylenedioxyamphetamine (MDA).
+The drug may also be a metabolite of 2,4,5-trimethoxyamphetamine (2,4,5-TMA; TMA-2) via O-demethylation.
+In one study, it was shown to reduce hippocampal tryptophan hydroxylase activity by 54% after short-term treatment.
 In another study, it was shown to significantly reduce striatal tyrosine hydroxylase activity.
+THA was studied clinically as an antihypertensive agent but was never marketed.
+The drug did not produce hallucinogenic effects in humans at doses of up to 200 mg orally.